ZeeRooo/MaterialFBook/README.md

 - Facebook albums enhancements #204 .
 - Updated serbian translation

+**Version 4.0.0:**
+- Added color picker.
+- Notifications reworked.
+- Translated to Amharic by Nigusu.
+- Translated to Sardinian by asereze.
+- Translated to Breton by Irriep Nala Novram.
+- Translated to Ukranian by sfilmak.

 **Notes:**
 _- Maybe some gifs cant be loaded because i need to add the url to the code.
 Report it as issue with the Facebook´s page link or website._